major/major.io/content/posts/2010/keep-web-servers-in-sync-with-drbd-and-ocfs2/index.md

 title: Keep web servers in sync with DRBD and OCFS2
 ---

-The [guide to redundant cloud hosting][1] that I wrote recently will need some adjustments as I've fallen hard for the performance and reliability of DRBD and OCFS2.
+The guide to redundant cloud hosting that I wrote recently will need some adjustments as I've fallen hard for the performance and reliability of DRBD and OCFS2.
 As a few of my sites were gaining in popularity, I noticed that GlusterFS simply couldn't keep up.
 High I/O latency and broken replication threw a wrench into my love affair with GlusterFS and I knew there had to be a better option.

 I've shared my configuration with my coworkers and I've received many good questions about it.
 Let's get to the Q&A: